panjf2000/gnet/README.md

 English | [中文](README_ZH.md)

-### ⚠️ Before you file any Github issues about gnet

-Please read [<u>*How To Ask Questions The Smart Way*</u>](http://www.catb.org/~esr/faqs/smart-questions.html) before you file an issue formally.

-**Furthermore, please comply with the issue template instead of just filling it out yourself, otherwise your issue may not be accepted or may even be closed outright.**

 # 📖 Introduction

 `gnet` is an event-driven networking framework that is fast and lightweight.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than using the standard Go [net](https://golang.org/pkg/net/) package and works in a similar manner as [netty](https://github.com/netty/netty) and [libuv](https://github.com/libuv/libuv), which makes `gnet` achieve a much higher performance than Go [net](https://golang.org/pkg/net/).